Brian Dukes

 During the sale or a merger, the Asset-Based Valuation Method helps determine the fair market value of a business based on how much its tangible and intangible assets are worth.

-This method is only beneficial when the value of the assessed company is closely tied to its assets, not its stock price.
+This method is only beneficial when the value of the assessed company is closely tied to its assets, not its stock price (read more about stock sale vs. asset sale).

 9. Market Capitalization (For Public Companies)